Tuesday, September 30, 2025

 I made these backing tracks for YOU dear friend, meaning everybody who wants them.
 I have many more backing tracks which, Lord willing, I will be uploading over the next several months.
 Every Friday my goal is to upload a new backing track.
 You can do whatever you want with all of these backing tracks.
 Nothing is copyrighted.
 I just made them for the love and fun of making music.
 Backing tracks are invaluable tools to learn and play songs.
 Dave Hum inspired me by making his own backing tracks, which I have diligently tried to recreate for myself and other banjo enthusiasts.

 If you still haven't purchased Dave's original backing tracks, I highly encourage you to do so.
-His family also has Dave's albums and tablature for the banjo available.
-The money helps his family, and there's no backing tracks as unique available.
+His family also has Dave's albums and tablature for the banjo available (not tabs for Locust Hill).
+The money helps his family, and there's no backing tracks as unique that are available.
 My tracks pale in comparison to Dave's.
 He was skilled as a seasoned veteran musician.
 God bless Dave and his beautiful family.
 Thank you for reading my banjo blog.
 Music makes the world a better place.

 Dave Hum